MrKwyte/MrKwyte/README.md

 - 👋 Hi, I’m @MrKwyte
-- 👀 I’m interested in graphic design.
+- 👀 I’m interested in graphic design, game art, sound design and voice acting.
-- 🌱 I’m currently learning IT and graphic design.
+- 🌱 I’m currently learning IT.
 - 💞️ I’m looking to collaborate on literally anything.
-- 📫 How to reach me: <a href="https://twitter.com/TheRealMrKwyte">Twitter</a>
+- 📫 How to reach me: <a href="https://twitter.com/TheRealMrKwyte">Twitter</a> or my e-mail.

 <!---
 MrKwyte/MrKwyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.